Works to Buildings in Commercial Use

 General and technical advice on building works

 Our making changes section covers the most common types of work in historic buildings, from changing the internal layout to altering doors and windows.
-You may also wish to add new services, such as CCTV cameras or ventilation fans.

 Equality of access works